-In the event that this programme is no longer available or the content of the programme has changed significantly, the student is entitled to be examined on courses within the programme once per semester over a period of six semesters.
+Miscellanous Interim regulations In the event that this programme is no longer available or the content of the programme has changed significantly, the student is entitled to be examined on courses within the programme once per semester over a period of six semesters.
 During this period the restrictions specified in the individual course syllabi apply.
-Eligibility for courses for students admitted to the programme: In order for the student to be admitted to some courses during the latter part of the programme, certain qualifications are required in addition to being admitted to the programme.
+Eligibility for courses for students admitted to the programme In order for the student to be admitted to some courses during the latter part of the programme, certain qualifications are required in addition to being admitted to the programme.
 Students must have a certain number of approved higher education credits from certain specified courses during the previous part of the programme.
 Exact provisions can be found in the relevant syllabus.
-This syllabus replaces the syllabus for 2PSK1 Master's Programme in Politics, Security and War, 120 credits, track: Political Science with a focus on Crisis Management and Security (established 2021-09-09), as the name of the Master's programme will change from autumn semester 2023.
+This syllabus replaces the syllabus for 2PSK1 Master's Programme in Politics, Security and War, 120 credits, track: War Studies (established 2021-09-09), as the name of the Master's programme will change from HT2023.